Sanjeever/boundless/docs/en/about.md

 ## Self Description

-Currently residing in Chongqing, China, with the online alias *Justin3go*, I am an Indie Maker / AI Coder / Full Stacker.
+Currently residing in Chongqing, China, with the online alias *Justin3go*, I am an Indie Hacker / AI Maker / Full Stacker.
 A favorite saying of mine is: "Success lies in execution, and the value is in perseverance."

 I am a T-shaped front-end developer who is committed to deepening my expertise in the technical field, focusing on AI and independent development.
 I enjoy working with Vue.js and Nest.js, and I have some knowledge of Python, search engines, NLP, Web3, and back-end development.